kkhubb29/EmergencyRoomApplication/README.md

 - As a user *(ER coordinator)*, I want to be able to assign patients to a nurse practitioner.
 - As a user *(ER coordinator)*, I want to be able to add and remove patients from the ER patient list.
 - As a user *(ER coordinator)*, I want to be able to save the list of patients to file.
-- As a user *(ER coordinator)*, I want to be able to load my to do list from file.
+- As a user *(ER coordinator)*, I want to be able to load the list of patients from file.